Didomi - Developers documentation

 Events

-The Didomi SDK triggers various events to notify you that the user has taken some action (changed their consent status, open the preferences pop-in, etc.) or that an important event has happened.
+The Didomi SDK triggers various events to notify you that the user has taken some action (changed their consent status, opened the preferences pop-in, etc.) or that an important event has happened.

 This section describes what events are available and how to subscribe to them.